 Thank you for coming to give blood today.
-Your donation could save the life of someone or help them through an operation.

-The Australian Red Cross Blood Service is committed to the provision of safe blood and blood products to those who need them.
+Your donation could save the life of someone or help them through an operation (surgical procedure).
+The Australian Red Cross Blood Service is committed to providing safe blood and blood products to those who need them.